Meryam16/telegram_bot/README.md

 to the user and also saving user answers in the dataBase.
 Also bot app has a RabbitListener queue which listens if there's any sent data from AdminPanel in frontend.
 Used technology sets are PostgreSql, Redis, RabbitMQ, DockerCompose and as a language used Java.
+This is group project.
+We did it while studying "Advanced Java Development" course.